tanrax/org-social/README.md

     style E fill:#733c9f,color:white
 ```

-You can create posts, interact with groups, make replies, mention other users, create polls, or personalize your profile.
-All this without registration, without databases...
-Just you and your Org Mode file.
+You can create **posts**, interact with **groups**, make **replies**, mention other users, create **polls**, or personalize your **profile**.
+All this **without registration**, without databases...
+Just you and **your Org Mode file**.

+You can use it as:

+- **Microblogging**: publish short messages and interact with the community through replies or reactions.
+- **Blog system**: Share all your articles using Org Mode syntax with no limits on length or quantity.
+In addition, each reply will be a comment.
+And if you want, you can generate an HTML version using org-mode exporters or static site generators.
+- **Forum**: Create or participate in groups and discuss topics with other users.
+- **RSS/Atom alternative**: Share your articles in a simple and decentralized way.

+Review current clients:

 - [Official client](https://github.com/tanrax/org-social.el)
 - [Other clients and libraries](https://github.com/tanrax/awesome-org-social/)

-Explore the syntax and join the community!
+And explore the syntax and join the community!

 - [Quickstart](#quickstart)
     - [Basic: read-only](#-basic-read-only)